webplatform/docs/tutorials/using_selectors/index.md

 If you use these techniques, you avoid the need to specify <code>class</code> or <code>id</code> attributes on so many tags in your document.
 Instead, CSS does the work.

-In large designs where speed is important, you can make your stylesheets more efficient by avoiding complex rules that depend on relationships between elements.
+In large designs where speed is important, you can make your style sheets more efficient by avoiding complex rules that depend on relationships between elements.

 For more examples about tables, see [[Tables]] in the CSS Reference page.